 2.1.
 Experimental Data

 This study combines experimental data from both newly reported and previously published sources (Giletto et al., 2020; Ben Abdallah et al., 2016).
 The data used for analysis in this study is summarized in Table 1 and the relevant methods related to the experimental trials is reported below.
-All individual experimental observations used in this study are presented in the Appendix.
+All individual experimental observations used in this study are presented in the Appendix (Appendix Table 1).

 Table 1.
 Summary of experimental data used in this study